rozek/y-lwwmap/README.md

 ## Synthetic Timestamps ##

-LWWMaps use "synthetic timestamps" similar to [Lamport timestamps](https://martinfowler.com/articles/patterns-of-distributed-systems/lamport-clock.html) in order to keep the chronological order even in the case of (moderately) desynchronized wall clocks between clients.
+LWWMaps use "synthetic timestamps" similar to [Lamport timestamps](https://lamport.azurewebsites.net/pubs/time-clocks.pdf)  (see [here](https://martinfowler.com/articles/patterns-of-distributed-systems/lamport-clock.html) for a short description with some code) in order to keep the chronological order even in the case of (moderately) desynchronized wall clocks between clients.

 These "synthetic timestamps" work as follows: